-The large number of radioactive materials coming for measurement is constrained by time limits.
-This time is usually dictated by the supplier of these materials and/or by the laboratory conditions.
-Since radioactivity usually differs from one material to another, the measurement time needed for each material has to be different.
-Thus, challenge is to optimize the allocation of measurement time among these materials.
+The large number of radioactive products coming for measurement is constrained by time limits.
+This time is usually dictated by the supplier of these products and/or by the laboratory conditions.
+Since radioactivity usually differs from one product to another, the measurement time needed for each product has to be different.
+Thus, the challenge is to optimize the allocation of measurement time among these products.
 The longer the time allocated for measurement the higher the accuracy of results.
 However, with scarcity of time one cannot measure indefinitely.

-In this paper, (n) materials are used; each material has a different radioactivity level.
-The objective is to minimize the sum of associated standard deviation of counting rates for (n) materials.
+In this paper, assuming that the number of (n) products is the mathematical manipulation and all related data is adopted from the authors' previous work.
+Since a smaller value for the standard deviation is used as a measure of accuracy, the problem translates into minimizing the standard deviations under time constraint.
+The objective is to minimize the sum of associated standard deviation of counting rates for (n) products.
 This objective function is nonlinear one, and thus, requiring a nonlinear programming algorithm to solve it.
 The solution found using the proposed nonlinear model was verified by analytically solving the system of equations under the assumption that the background radiation is negligible.
 Two examples are introduced; the results found in the examples for the verification stage are identical to the results found using the nonlinear model.